MarcZxc1/bva-server/DEMO_SCRIPT.md

 - "It suggests 30 units of 'Premium Cotton T-Shirt' - high sales velocity and profitable."
 - "Notice how it avoids products that are slow-moving or near expiry."

-### Step 4: Show Forecast Calendar
+### Step 4: Show Forecast Calendar (Purchasing Pattern Recognition)
 1. Click on the "Forecast Calendar" tab
 2. Show the monthly calendar with demand spikes
 3. Click on a date with high demand
+4. Point out payday and holiday patterns

 **Talking Point:**
-"The Forecast Calendar shows you when demand is expected to spike.
-Paydays and holidays are highlighted.
-You can click on any date to see detailed forecasts."
+"The Forecast Calendar shows you purchasing patterns over time.
+This is where BVA really shines in solving the visibility problem - it recognizes patterns you might miss."

+**Purchasing Pattern Insights:**
+"The system analyzes your historical sales and identifies clear patterns:
+- **Payday Patterns**: Notice how the 15th and 30th are highlighted?
+The system detected that demand increases by 20% on these dates - this is a Filipino purchasing pattern where people buy more when they receive their salary.
+- **Holiday Patterns**: Special dates show increased demand - the system recognizes when customers shop more for holidays.
+- **Time-Based Patterns**: You can see which days of the week have higher demand."

 **Example:**
 - "See how the 15th and 30th are highlighted?
-Those are paydays when demand typically increases."
+The system learned from your sales data that customers buy 20% more on paydays - this is a clear purchasing pattern."
-- "Click on a date to see which products are expected to sell more on that day."
+- "Click on a payday date to see which products customers prefer to buy on paydays - you'll see pasalubong items and clothing spike on these days."
+- "The forecast shows predicted purchasing patterns for the next 30 days, helping you prepare inventory based on when customers actually buy."

 ### Step 5: Show ROI and Projections
 1. Point out the expected profit, revenue, and ROI